 Yes, it's true, dating sites attract scammers like donuts attract cops!
 But we at CyberDating are working really hard to banish the dating scams and fake profiles.
 Through both manual and automatic detection methods, we actively scan each new profile and if it seems fishy, we ban it and post it here.

 Since no dating blacklist system is perfect, we do miss some of the fake profiles that are posted.
 That is why we have made public our database of fake profiles and scammers.
 Scammers are usually lazy and when they need to post a profile to gain access to an online dating site, they'll just copy and paste an ad from another dating Website.

 If you see a questionable profile on CyberDating, you can search our database to see if someone else has used the same text or photo in a previous dating scam.

-Every profile is summarized on a screen where a human operator looks it over.
+Every profile is summarized on a screen where a human operator checks it over.
 If the software used in the first step found any issues, the suspicious information is highlighted in red for the operator to review.
 The operator may also compare the profile with our database of fake profiles looking for similar ones.
 Often by simply reading a sentence or two of the profile a human can get a feeling that a profile is not real.
 A really obvious giveaway is when a new member says he is into reading Shakespeare and he or she misspells Shakespeare.